Assisted Acquisition Services

 This suite of solutions provides customer access to thousands of commercial partners, and an unlimited variety of Information Technology and Professional Services solutions.
-Additionally, AAS can also help meet small business goals by offering solutions such as 8(a) STARS II, Alliant 2 Small Business, and OASIS Small Business contracts.
+Additionally, AAS can also help meet small business goals by offering solutions such as 8(a) STARS II and OASIS Small Business contracts.

 How does it work?

 Heartland AAS works through Interagency Agreements to establish the service level expectation, schedule and funding mechanism.
-As a cost-reimbursable, non-appropriated organization, services are offered on a fee-for-service basis.
-The fee, which is calculated as a percentage relating to a sliding scale, is based on a combination of factors such as contract type, level of effort and overall project value.
+As a cost-reimbursable activity, services are offered on a fee-for-service basis.
+The fee, which is calculated as a fixed amount or percentage, is based on several factors such as contract type, level of effort and overall project value.
 We can help you identify acquisition solutions to your requirements and then procure, deploy and manage them on your behalf in close coordination with you.

 How do I get started?